atl-tw/etwg-sample/modules/lambda-service-model/README.md

 Purpose
 -------

-This is a shareable package containing the data model classes used for lambda_service.
+This is a shareable package containing the data transport classes used for lambda_service.